pivotal/docs-tap/authn-authz/pinniped-install-guide-lets-encrypt.hbs.md

-# Install Pinniped on Tanzu Application Platform Using Let's Encrypt
+# Install Pinniped on Tanzu Application Platform by using Let's Encrypt

 [Pinniped](https://pinniped.dev/) is used to support authentication on Tanzu Application Platform.
 This topic introduces how to install Pinniped on a single cluster of Tanzu Application Platform.